sherpair/weather4s/README.md

   "country" engine index.

-  Only if the process is successful the **countries** engine index gets updated, with the document of the "new" country set as *available*. **Geo** is notified that one country is now available only after the **Loader** updates the **meta** engine index, which acts as a trigger (ElasticSearch doesn't provide a "transaction-like" mechanism), and anyhow only at the next iteration of the "CacheHandler" in **Geo** which, after noticed the **meta** document was updated, makes the country as a last step visible to the user.
+  Only if the process is successful the **countries** engine index gets updated, with the document of the "new" country set as *available*. **Geo** is notified that one country is now available only after **Loader** updates the **meta** engine index, which acts as a trigger (ElasticSearch doesn't provide a "transaction-like" mechanism), and anyhow only at the next iteration of the "CacheHandler" in **Geo** which, after noticed the **meta** document was updated, makes the country visible to the user as a last step .

 - **Geo**.
-Aside from the user authentication, handled by **Auth**, **Geo** is the main backend interface for the frontend to which it provides the list of available and non-available countries, as well as a list of suggested locations while the user types the name of the place she is looking the weather info for.
+Aside from user authentication, handled by **Auth**, **Geo** is the main backend interface for the frontend to which it provides the list of available and non-available-yet countries, as well as the list of suggestions while the user types the name of the locality she is looking the weather info for.

   It is also responsible for the initialization of the engine, in which it persists, at the first launch of Weather4s, the list of all countries in the world, marked as
   *not-available-yet*, as well as the **meta** document (in a specific engine index).

 - **Auth** (*In the works now!*).
 As expected, **Auth** handles all aspects of user management.
-From registration via email activation to authentication, to the management of the profile, used by **Geo** to show the weather of the landing locality, chosen by the user during the registration, after he logs in.
+From registration via email activation to authentication, to the management of the profile, used by **Geo** to show the weather of the landing locality, chosen by the user during the registration, every time she logs in.

 ### Frontend

 **TBD** ... in truth, I already have a working prototype, but it's in Typescript/React.
 I won't use that, then.
 Plan is to only use FP Scala, accordingly the last step will be to write the frontend using Scala.js.
-Still, it should more or less draws on the same ideas, style and functionalities of the former implementation, as shown in [this screenshot](docs/screenshot.png), with the addition of a user login/registration page.
+Still, it should more or less draws on the same ideas, style and functionalities of the former implementation, as shown in [this screenshot](docs/screenshot.png), with the addition of user login/profile/registration pages.

 ### Requirements